daniel-kullmann/maps0/README.md

 * Add refreshing of cache
   * For that, we need to store cache metadata, like the etags and max-age headers that come from the OSM tile server.
+* Use a real DB (PostgreSQL) instead of SQLite
+* Add authentication and authorization
+* Deployment on some cloud environment
+  * e.g. Google Cloud or Digital Ocean or a German provider
+  * easy deploy and shutdown scripts
+  * deploy script starts up the vm, installs dependencies, starts docker, builds the app images and starts the container(s), and restores the latest backup of the DB and the GPX files
+  * shutdown script creates a backup of the DB and the GPX files, shuts down the vm

 ## Configuration